erizov/Professor/semester_15/lecture_105_database_architecture/database_clustering/README.md

 ## Often Used Together With

-Database Clustering is commonly used in combination with:
+Database Grouping is employed in combination with:

 - Related advanced algorithms
 - Complementary techniques